Francine Patterson: Career

-Currently, Patterson serves as the President and Research Director of The Gorilla Foundation.
-The foundation was founded with her longtime research colleague Ronald Cohn in 1978 using monetary support from a Rolex Award.
+Patterson is the president and research director of The Gorilla Foundation.
+The foundation was founded with her longtime research colleague Ronald Cohn and Barbara F Hiller in 1978 using monetary support from a Rolex Award.
 The Gorilla Foundation had been trying to move from its current home in Woodside, California, to Maui, Hawaii.

-Patterson is also an author of nonfiction works, including The Education of Koko, Koko's Kitten, Koko-Love!: Conversations With a Signing Gorilla, and Koko's Story.
-All of these books deal with her personal experiences with signing gorillas.

-Patterson and her work with Koko are the subject of Barbet Schroeder's 1978 feature-length documentary Koko: A Talking Gorilla.

 Patterson is an adjunct professor of psychology at Santa Clara University and a member of the Board of Consultants at the Center for Cross Cultural Communication in Washington, D.C.
 She is the Editor-in-Chief of the Gorilla journal.

+Patterson and her work with Koko are the subject of Barbet Schroeder's 1978 feature-length documentary Koko: A Talking Gorilla.
+She is also an author of nonfiction works, including The Education of Koko, Koko's Kitten, Koko-Love!: Conversations With a Signing Gorilla, and Koko's Story.
+All of these books deal with her personal experiences with Koko.

+Patterson's work has garnered controversy.
+Multiple allegations, made by former employees, said that she would routinely show her nipples to Koko and demand that other employees, both female and male, present their nipples to the gorilla.
+These demands never occurred with important donors.
+A sexual harassment lawsuit over this matter was settled out of court.